 While some experience working with human remains will be helpful, beginners are welcome.
-The first two days of the program will focus on training in ethics, international field and laboratory work protocols in forensic anthropology, human rights and their legal context in war conflicts.
-Each student will be trained in excavation techniques and bio-anthropological methods.
+The first two days of the program will focus on training in ethics, international field and laboratory work protocols in forensic anthropology, human rights and their legal context in conflicts.
+Each student will be trained in the techniques of forensic anthropology methods.